-I know I’ve mentioned it a few times already above, so let me explain a little about what Ponce City Market is.
-Right on the Beltline and in the Old Fourth Ward, Ponce is actually fairly new to Atlanta.
+I know I’ve mentioned it a few times already above, so let me explain a little about what Ponce City Market.
+Right on the Beltline and in the Old Fourth Ward, Ponce actually fairly new to Atlanta.
 It’s in the former Sears, Roebuck, & Co building and aims to breathe new life into the city’s historic areas while offering something for the communities it connects.
 You can read the whole history on its site.

 My one friend said that it’s the main thing he does when friends come and visit him.
 I loved wandering around the different stores, getting lunch down in their main food court area, and, of course, getting King of Pops.
 Beware, it’s very busy on the weekends as all shopping areas tend to be, but earlier in the morning and at night it was pretty quiet.

 8. Relax by the River at Chattahoochee Coffee Co.

 My same friend recommended this as a great place to enjoy the Chattahoochee River.
 He did mention that it’s tucked away in an apartment complex, so don’t be alarmed if you don’t see the coffee house right away.
-You actually have to call the place from the front gate to get in, but they’re used to it and will just ring you in.
-If you’re working while traveling, this is a great place to come as everyone inside and on the deck seemed to at work on a laptop.
+You actually have to call the place from the front gate, but they’re used to it and will just ring you in.
+If you’re working while traveling, this is a great place to come as everyone inside and on the deck seemed to be at work on a laptop.